Updated 7 September 2024

 By the end of this tutorial, you'll have a solid understanding of sensitivity analysis and be ready to tackle more advanced topics in machine learning and structural optimisation.

-📂 Make sure to download the Jupyter Notebook for this tutorial to run locally as you read through the tutorial.
+📂 Make sure to download the Jupyter Notebook (linked above) to run locally as you read through the tutorial.

 Now, over to Ehsan!